znatty22/d3b-ingest-packages/README.md

 Often, you will also want to run the full ingest on your local machine and ensure that the data looks good in the service you ingested into.
-In this tutorial, we will use the Kids First Dataservice as our example.
+In this tutorial, you will use the Kids First Dataservice as our example.

 #### Setup Local Kids First Data Service
 To enable this, first you will need to run Data Service on your machine via